Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 	   (i.e - if its a Maven project add the proper dependency in the pom file, Gradle? add the proper dependency to the build.gradle file)
 	   Example: A someone building a Maven project that is using the Postgres dialect will add the following code snippet to their pom.xml file:

-	 Keep in mind that a dependency must be inside the tag that holds all dependencies *wink wink*
+	 Keep in mind that a dependency must be inside the tag that holds all dependencies *'wink wink'*

 	   ```
 	  <dependency>